Connect to share and comment

 In an annual ritual with early roots in German folklore and rather more in US media-showbiz, a Pennsylvania groundhog named Punxsutawney Phil was interpreted Saturday as predicting an early end to winter.

-Last year, Phil was said to have seen his shadow and predicted a long winter -- a verdict that caused some controversy among groundhog and weather cognoscenti, given that it had been an exceptionally mild winter anyway.
+Last year, Phil was said to have seen his shadow and predicted a long winter -- a verdict that caused some controversy among groundhog and weather cognoscenti, given that at the time it felt practically like spring already.

-The groundhog, or rather his long line of ancestors and lookalikes bearing the same name, is a national media star and was at the center of a Bill Murray comedy "Groundhog Day."
+The groundhog, or rather his long line of ancestors and look-alikes bearing the same name, is a national media star and was at the center of the 1993 Bill Murray comedy "Groundhog Day."

-Groundhog Day falls each year on February 2, attracting large crowds.
+Groundhog Day falls each year on February 2, attracting large crowds to the little Pennyslvania town.
 It started with a German tradition in which farmers monitored the animal's behavior closely to make decisions about when their fields should be planted.

-Several wannabe groundhog prognosticators sometimes emerge in other parts of the country, notably in New York City.
-But Punxsutawney, which claims to have held its first Groundhog Day in the 1800s, is the undisputed headquarters.
+Punxsutawney, which claims to have held its first Groundhog Day in the 1800s, is the undisputed headquarters for the unscientific experiment.

 But several wannabe groundhog prognosticators hold sway in other parts of the country, notably in New York City, and also in Washington, albeit with a stuffed Potomac Phil.

 The New York rival, Staten Island Chuck, or more properly Charles G. Hogg, agreed with Phil, also missing his shadow on Saturday.

 City Council Speaker Christine Quinn petted the furry weatherman, appeared to listen to him, then whooped as she held aloft a banner reading: "S.I.
 Chuck says spring is coming."

 Quinn is widely seen as a front-runner to replace Michael Bloomberg as the mayor of America's largest city later this year.
 In 2009, Phil bit the multi-billionaire mayor's hand.